Rules

 Description

-The forces unleashed bear some resemblance to the forces employed by the more powerful Thunderous Tread of the Trees ritual.
-Sailors in the area have described brief encounters with barely-corporeal shapes composed of mist, fog and animated water that attack the ships themselves, or somehow direct lightning bolts to strike vessels caught in the area.
+The forces unleashed bear some resemblance to the forces employed by the powerful Thunderous Tread of the Trees curse.
+Sailors in the area have often described brief encounters with barely-corporeal shapes composed of mist, fog, and animated water that attack the ships themselves, or somehow direct lightning bolts to strike vessels caught in the area.
+There have also been occasional reports of odd creatures of the Spring realm, emerging from regio to assault ships and coastal communities.
+Some magicians speculate that it is only the enduring state of enmity that prevents the eternal Siakha enthusiastically sending her servants to the mortal realm whenever this curse is brought to bear, and some speculation that the magicians who originally formulated the ritual did so with her assistance.

 Common Elements